Skip to main content

 Lignetics:

 This project will remove hazardous fuels material from three national forests in Arizona within a Wildfire Crisis Strategy Landscape.
-The Woodyard project will remove approximately 208k tons, the Satellite Woodyard project will remove approximately 20k tons to be stocked-piled so the material will be available to the mill for wintertime which is normally an off season.
+The Woodyard project will remove approximately 208k tons, the Satellite Woodyard project will remove approximately 20k tons to be stocked-piled so the material will be available to the mill for the winter, which is normally an off season.
 The Residuals project will remove up to 43,900 tons of hazardous fuels material.
 These three projects provide a critical outlet for these hazardous fuels materials.

 $1,453,500